PCOS (POLYCYSTIC OVARY SYNDROME)

 – Avoid stimulants such as alcohol, caffeine (in coffee, chocolate, green tea, cola drinks, etc.), theophylline (in tea) or and theobromine (in cacao and chocolate) because although they appear to give you a short time energy boost yet it is only a borrowed energy, which means sooner or later you will have to pay for it with the loss of energy.
 And, as soon as you feel exhausted you it will force you to use stimulants again and again thus causing a vicious circle and addiction.
 Apart from that stimulants also weaken your immune system and lead to nutritional deficiencies and may contribute to depression and other health problems.
 Dr. John Minton of Ohio State University discovered that the primary causes of breast cancer in women are coffee, tea, colas and other caffeinated foods and drinks.
 Dr. Minton eliminated caffeine and theobromine (chocolate, cocoa) from the diet of women with breast lumps and gave them a diet that consisted primarily of organically-grown plant foods.
 As a result, pain, swelling and lumps disappeared within two to six months.

-– Every day include in your diet the 5 CRITICAL and MOST POWERFUL SUPER FOODS: Fresh raw sprouts; Freshwater algae (chlorella); Super grasses (barley grass, alfalfa, wheat grass); Fresh cold pressed vegetable juices; Fresh raw organic turmeric powder (HealthAid).
+– Every day include in your diet the 5 CRITICAL and MOST POWERFUL SUPER FOODS: Fresh raw sprouts; Freshwater algae (chlorella); Super grasses (barley grass, alfalfa, wheat grass); Fresh cold pressed vegetable juices; Fresh raw organic turmeric powder.

 – Drink 1 or 2 glasses of fresh raw and possibly cold-pressed (using slow juicer) vegetable juices (carrots, beets, broccoli, kale or spinach, etc.) 2 to 3 times a day before meals or instead.
 It is even better to have them with chlorella or spirulina, alfalfa, turmeric and barley grass.

-– Since Vitamin B complex (B1, B2, B3, B6, B12, Folate) play very important role in dealing with PCOS I recommand getting B complex with a good quality multivitamin-mineral formula which is high in B vitamins.
-One of my favourite ones is Healthy Mega (HealthAid) as it is not only high in B vitamins and at the same time it contains zinc, selenium, herbs, digestive enzymes, micronutrients, and few super grasses.
-Compared with other popular formulas Healthy mega may contain even up to 60 times more vitamins per tablet!
+– Since Vitamin B complex (B1, B2, B3, B6, B12, Folate) play very important role in dealing with PCOS I recommend getting B complex with a good quality multivitamin-mineral formula which is high in B vitamins.

 – Symptoms are reduced and sometimes disappear once you have less fat in your diet including all animal fats and bad plant oils and margarines.
 Make sure you use only raw organic coconut oil and flax oil (for salad dressing but not cooking).